tmtsoftware/esw-ts/docs/src/main/aas/auth-components.md

 ### CheckLogin

 `CheckLogin` component provides ability to show something only if the user is logged in.
-In the following code snippet, `Write` is a react component that is shown only if the user is logged in.
+In the following code snippet, `Write` is a React component that is shown only if the user is logged in.
 The behavior if the user is not logged in can be defined by an HTML element or React component that is passed into the component as an `error` property, shown as an `ExampleError` Component in following snippet.